youbs/ubermuda.github.io/_posts/2014-10-10-create-a-branch-from-a-stash.md

      * [new branch]      bar -> bar

 And that's it.
 Even though we did not technically push the stash, we created a branch from it and pushed it, achieving the same purpose!

+**UPDATE**: [Cedric Exbrayat](https://twitter.com/cedric_exbrayat) [just pointed out](https://twitter.com/cedric_exbrayat/status/520547071569715200) that you can in fact use the `git stash branch` command to achieve just that, with added benefits (automatically dropping the stash for example), which shows just why I love Git (apart from graphs): you never stop learning!